Madagascar - Diving and Marine Research

 Madagascar is the fourth largest island in the world, with an area as large as both Spain and Portugal combined.
-Madagascar is considered one of the most ecologically rich countries with an incredibly diverse landscape, including rainforest and grasslands.
-Because of the island's isolation, many species of flora and fauna there cannot be found anywhere else in the world.
+Madagascar is considered one of the most ecologically rich countries in the world, with an incredibly diverse landscape, including rainforest and grasslands.
+Because of the island's isolation, many of its species of flora and fauna, cannot be found anywhere else in the world.

 The project is located on the island of Nosy Be, in the village of Ambalahonko, which is in the northwest region of Madagascar.
 Ambalahonko is a peaceful village with about 40 households.